lord-aceldama/NotHydra/README.md

 # NotHydra
-This is not Hydra.
-It is a substitute to simplify the hydra brute-forcing process by automating form retrieval and allowing use with TOR.
+This is not THC Hydra.
+It is a substitute to simplify the hydra brute-forcing process by automating form retrieval and allowing seamless TOR integration.

 # License
 GNU v3.0